Ed Martin (Missouri politician)

-A Republican, Martin served as chief of staff for Governor Matt Blunt from 2006 until November 2007.
-He was the party's nominee for Missouri's 3rd congressional district in 2010, but lost the November 2010 general election to incumbent Democrat Russ Carnahan.
-Martin ran unsuccessfully for Missouri Attorney General in 2012 as the Republican nominee.
-In 2013, he was elected as Chairman of the Missouri Republican Party.
+A member of the Republican Party, Martin served as chief of staff for Missouri Governor Matt Blunt from 2006 until November 2007.
+He was the party's nominee for Missouri's 3rd congressional district in 2010, losing to incumbent Democrat Russ Carnahan, and was the unsuccessful Republican nominee for Missouri Attorney General in 2012.
+The president of Phyllis Schlafly Eagles, a splinter group from Eagle Forum, Martin served on the 2024 RNC Platform Committee.